There are close to 800,000 truckers employed in the United States traveling 250 million miles per day on our highways.

 With over three million registered 18-wheelers in the United States, commercial trucking is a big business and has a tremendous responsibility to the public.
 One of the biggest challenges they face is in hiring their drivers.
 The FMCSA has guidelines that require all prospective drivers undergo a thorough background check, plus previous employers are mandated to turn over employment records spanning back three years.
 Failure to do so could cause a trucking company to hire a driver who has a history of driving recklessly.

 For just a few dollars a trucking company can easily check the background and driving record of an applicant.
 An Arkansas based trucking company failed to do this with a new hire and it ended up costing them a $7 million dollar jury award to the family of another motorist killed by their new hire.
 They took the applicant at his word that he had a clean driving record even though he had had his license revoked two times in the past.

 A similar scenario in Missouri occurred, except in that case the trucking company was aware of the drivers’ poor history and still allowed him to drive one of their 18-wheelers.
 He rear-ended a passenger car, pushing it across the centerline head-on into another vehicle.
 Evidence showed that he had exceeded the weekly hour limit for driving at the time of the accident.
 The companies insurance company balked at a settlement until faced with the prospect of an additional claim for bad faith.
 In the end, they paid out to the plaintiff the million dollar policy limit.

 Following Due Diligence Procedures

-Trucking companies are big business and have the resources to fight claims aggressively.
+Trucking companies are big businesses and have the resources to fight claims aggressively.
 It is not beneath an insurance adjuster to try and mask evidence or change facts.
-It is imperative that you hire an equally aggressive Missouri truck accident attorney if you, or a family member, have been hurt in a collision with a commercial vehicle.
+It is imperative that you hire an equally aggressive Missouri auto accident attorney if you, or a family member, have been hurt in a collision with a commercial vehicle.